CSCfi/csc-user-guide/docs/cloud/rahti2/storage/persistent.md

 !!! warning

     When a Persistent Volume is deleted, the corresponding data is deleted **permanently**.
-It is highly recommended to make regular and versioned copies of the data to an independent storage system like [Allas](../../../data/Allas/using_allas/a_backup.md).
+It is highly recommended to make regular and versioned copies of the data to an external storage system like [Allas](../../../data/Allas/using_allas/a_backup.md).